enzodjabali/dockerized-voting-app/README.md

 <br>

 Nice!
-You can now access the app at `http://localhost:8888` 🎉
+You can now access the app on `http://localhost:8888` 🎉

 Shut down the app:
 ```bash